Saturday, June 18, 2016

 Eventually I'll finish putting this house together.
 Anyone else think I'll finally finish with the house less than a month before we leave Korea?

 I think that's it for my small catch-up.
 The past week has been slow in comparison to the couple of weeks beforehand.
 I took some time to catch up on sleep and reset my sleep schedule.
-For about three weeks I was stuck in Michael's night schedule, and it made it hard for me to feel like a human being and function while the sun was up.
+For about three weeks I was stuck in M's night schedule, and it made it hard for me to feel like a human being and function while the sun was up.
 I don't mind staying up past midnight, but going to sleep as the sun rises is not something I find very pleasant.

 How have things been in your corner of the world?